codefornola/311/README.md

 ## app setup

 For local development, you can use Docker to run the application
 ```
-docker-compose up -d db
+docker-compose up -d app
 ```

 ## some sample queries on the database